Huawei's CEO breaks silence, says company not connected to U.S. cyber threats

 "Huawei equipment is almost non-existent in networks currently running in the U.S. We have never sold any key equipment to major U.S. carriers, nor have we sold any equipment to any U.S. government agency," Ren said.

-Shenzhen-based Huawei is the world's second-largest telecom equipment maker, ranking behind Sweden's Ericsson(ERICb.ST), but it has failed to sell its telecom gear in the massive U.S. market due to U.S. national security concerns.
+Shenzhen-based Huawei is the world's second-largest telecom equipment maker, ranking behind Sweden's Ericsson, but it has failed to sell its telecom gear in the massive U.S. market due to U.S. national security concerns.

 In April, Ren said that he was being transparent to the outside world even though he had never granted any interviews, because articles he had written were readily available on the company's website.